Program Policies

 8.1 Subject Matter Exams (CSET) must be passed in time to submit the official scores by either March 15th for Fall student teaching or October 1st for Spring student teaching.

-Candidates may petition to have a maximum of 12 units of credential courses taken as an undergraduate transferred to post-bac units.
-Students must fill out a 鈥淧etition to Earn Post Bac Credit in the Senior Year.鈥 This must be done prior to graduating with the undergraduate degree.
+Candidates may petition to have a maximum of 12 units of credential courses taken as an undergraduate transferred to post-bacc units.
+Candidates must fill out a 鈥溾 This must be complete by week 6 of the graduating semester.
 These units may not be counted toward the undergraduate degree or be any part of the required 120 units for graduation.

 10.1 Student teaching applications are due March 15th for fall student teaching or October 1st for spring student teaching.
 Student teaching applications will not be accepted after the deadline.

-10.2 Students must have completed all program courses prior to beginning student teaching.
+10.2 Students must have completed all program courses (pre-requisite, co-requisites and core courses) prior to beginning student teaching.

 10.3 Subject Matter Competence

 10.3.1 Candidates taking the CSET exam for subject matter competence must have official passing score to submit at the time of student teaching application.
-CSET scores must remain valid through the completion of student teaching.
+CSET scores are valid for 10 years and must remain valid through the completion of student teaching.

-10.3.2 Candidates that are taking coursework (subject matter preparation program or domain coursework) for subject matter competence must have all their subject matter coursework completed and be deemed subject matter competent by the appropriate subject area advisor prior to beginning student teaching.
-Coursework may be in-progress at the time of the student teaching application.
+10.3.2 Candidates that are using coursework (subject matter preparation program or domain coursework) for subject matter competence must have all their subject matter coursework completed and be deemed subject matter competent by the appropriate subject area advisor prior to beginning student teaching.
+Coursework may be in-progress at the time of the student teaching application but must be complete successfully before you are permitted to student teach.

 10.5 Student teachers are not permitted to take any additional course outside the 15 units of student teaching and the 3-unit seminar during their student teaching semester.

-10.6.1 Traditional student teaching placements are made by the subject area coordinator in a school and district that 色中色 has an agreement with.
+10.6.1 Traditional student teaching placements are made by the subject area coordinator in a school district in which 色中色 has an agreement and within the 色中色 service area.
 Candidates are not permitted to make their own student teaching placements.

 10.6.2 Student teaching placements will be for a minimum of five periods per day, Monday 鈥 Friday.
 Three class periods will be for teaching, one for preparation and one for observations.